Deciphering the NFT phenomenon

 - Mintable (the cheapest).

-- SuperRare (ideal for artists, as deposited works are examined by digital art experts).
+- SuperRare (ideal for artists, as submitted works are reviewed by digital art experts).

-- Rarible (sells a wide variety of NFTs and is interconnected with OpenSea).
+- Rarible (allows you to sell a wide variety of NFTs and is interconnected with OpenSea).

-But beyond art, many designers are also interested in NFTs.
-Indeed, it is possible to envisage NFTs being developed for more than just works of art; they will have a greater impact on our everyday lives.
+But beyond art, many creators are interested in NFTs.
+Indeed, it's possible to consider developing NFTs for things other than artwork; this will have a greater impact on our daily lives.

-We hope this article has shed some light on the concept of NFT and given you a better understanding of this phenomenon.
-If you'd like to find out more from our blockchain experts, contact us.
+We hope this article has shed some light on the concept of NFTs and given you a better understanding of the phenomenon.
+If you'd like to learn more from our blockchain experts, contact us.

 Find out more with our articles on our blog on new technologies